ga24xoc/RPL-Staking-Pool/README.md

 # Introduction

 Rocketpool is staking platform within the Ethereum ecosystem.
 Its token is RPL.
-Rocketpool matches Node Operator with user that do want to stake but not run a node on their own.
-Node Operator have to deposit 16 eth + an insurance in form of RPL, and get 16 eth from a pool to be able to start up a node. reth is given to user depositing in Rocketpool. reth represents their stake + staking rewards.
-Node Operator take a commission for doing the duty of running a machine to stake.
+Rocketpool matches Node Operators with Liquid Staker in a permissionsless, trustless way.
+Liquid stakers provide arbitrary amount of eth to Rocketpool, Node Operatos pick it up and stake it on behalf.
+Node Operator will take a commission for doing the duty of running a machine to secure the ethereum ecosystem via staking.

+Node Operator have to deposit 16 eth + an insurance in form of RPL.

 # Purpose of the RPL Staking Pool